 Quick Relief with Nasal Saline Spray

 If you go into a typical store in search of a treatment for your nasal symptoms, you will find a dizzying array of options to treat your nose.
 Many of these are strategies to get saline into your nose.
 The most common of these is a nasal saline spray.
+Another method is to lay upside down on your bed or mattress for the saline to penetrate better.

 The development of the saline solution for a nasal saline spray is really not complicated.
 In most cases it’s simply salt, like the salt on your table, and water.
 But wait—we need at least one more ingredient: preservatives.
 Yes, in many cases the manufacturer has to put preservatives in to keep the germs out.
 While this isn’t present in all of the nasal saline sprays on the market it is present in some.
 And it is present in virtually every other kind of nasal spray that you might purchase.